schteppe/doc.js/README.markdown

-# GHDoc usage
+# Doc.js usage
-1. Document your code using GHDoc comment blocks
+1. Document your code using Doc.js comment blocks.
-2. Create a ```.ghdoc``` file in your repos containing regexps to match the files you want to include, example content: ```myFile\.js```
+2. Create an HTML file that imports doc.js and runs DOCJS.Generate(["file1.js","file2.js",...]).
+Add some CSS while you're at it, or use a CSS template.
-3. Surf to ```schteppe.github.com/ghdoc#user/repos/branch``` and see your doc
+3. Done.
+Open your HTML file in your browser and view the result.

-## GHDoc comment blocks
+## Doc.js comment blocks
 Currently only slash-star comment blocks are supported.
-Works great in e.g. JavaScript.

 ### Function